Comparing AZZ (NYSE:AZZ) & Nano Magic (OTCMKTS:NMGX)

 |N/A

-AZZ presently has a consensus price target of $48.50, suggesting a potential upside of 20.59%.
-Given AZZ’s higher probable upside, equities research analysts plainly believe AZZ is more favorable than Nano Magic.
+AZZ currently has a consensus price target of $48.50, suggesting a potential upside of 20.56%.
+Given AZZ’s higher probable upside, analysts clearly believe AZZ is more favorable than Nano Magic.

 Summary